Shift your day of the week

 Start early or go late

-• Pick a midweek day in a shoulder month.
+• Midweek in a shoulder month.

 Frequently asked questions